-The Tumulus of Dowth, Co.
-Meath.
+The Tumulus of Dowth

 Wakeman's handbook of Irish antiquitiesThe Dowth sepulchral mound corresponds closely to Newgrange in dimensions; it is about 47 feet high, and measures 280 feet in diameter.
 Round the base is a belt of large stones as at Newgrange; but it has no retaining wall.
 A double circle of stones appears to have surrounded the cairn.
 Of these the greater number lie buried; for in summertime their position, particularly after a long continuance of sunny weather, is shown by the remarkably dry and withered appearance of the grass above them.